Model 1015 lantern (left) and 5015AS (right) made by Continental-Licht

 The steel fount lantern is unusual in being able to use gasoline

 as it has a positive needle valve shut-off

 and the check valve is on the shoulder of the fount (left in the images).

-The lantern has a rapid preheater just below a bend in the generator.
+The lantern has a smaller flame preheater just below a bend in the generator.

 This lantern, in Neil McRae's collection, is similar in design to Petromax Model 850.

 Model 2046S is the same as Model 2045F above